How to Become a Product Manager

 There’s no cookie-cutter path to becoming a Product Manager.
 Across North America, Product Managers come from a variety of backgrounds, including communications, marketing, and engineering, to name just a few.
 What all these people have in common is that they’ve mastered a handful of hard skills – including customer research, the ability to identify market opportunities, and product modeling and roadmapping – as well as the essential soft skills a Product Manager needs, including strategic thinking, leadership, communication and collaboration skills, and especially empathy.

-The hard skills can be rather straightforward to learn, though they will require dedicated study.
-The soft skills that set the very best Product Managers above their peers can take longer to hone – but fortunately, these can be developed while working in a wide range of fields.
+The good news is that you’re aiming to become a Product Manager, the hard skills are rather straightforward to learn, though they will require dedicated study.
+The soft skills that set the most successful Product Managers above their peers can take longer to hone – but fortunately, these can be developed while working in a wide range of fields.

 How to become a Product Manager in five steps:

 But ultimately, the distinction between a Product Manager’s hard and soft skills is a blurry one.
-The Product Manager’s job requires achieving technical goals by facilitating collaboration between other people – which means a product’s success is inextricably linked to how smoothly its development team operates.
+Product management jobs require achieving technical goals by facilitating collaboration between other people – which means a product’s success is inextricably linked to how smoothly its development team operates.

-Product Managers need to be adept at identifying problems worth solving, both within the broader marketplace and in the product they’re developing.
+To become a Product Manager, you need to be adept at identifying problems worth solving, both within the broader marketplace and in the product they’re developing.
 They need to understand which products their target customers will buy, and they must learn to ideate and test a minimum viable product to ensure a product idea will meet customers’ needs.

 They also need to be able to assess how best to utilize their team members’ time and skills – not to mention how to run an efficient meeting.
 Most software development follows Agile Methodology, a process for software development based on an iterative approach.
 A clear sense of purpose is essential to the Product Manager’s success: with their attention constantly pulled in a dozen different ways, it’s crucial to keep the overarching product development framework in mind.

-A good certificate course will help you to develop not only your technical skills, but also the high-level thinking it takes to identify market opportunities and user needs.
+A good product management certification course will help you to develop not only your technical skills but also the high-level thinking it takes to identify market opportunities and user needs.
 By the time you’ve finished your training, you should have experience simulating the entire product lifecycle, managing diverse teams, and creating a distribution plan.

-Becoming a Product Manager means more than simply knowing how to create a product.
+Product management means more than simply knowing how to create a product.
 Every product must fill a market niche, and to find that niche, you first need to know your market in an intimate and detailed way.

 In fact, experience in many different areas of tech can be a great asset to a Product Manager.
 Because the role touches on areas related to business, technology, and customer experience, and because it tries to find the optimal way to get those areas to intersect, a background in development, UI or UX design, sales and marketing, data, or even business can serve you well in the role of Product Manager.